-ETNs brings the financial engineering technology of investment banks to the retail investor, providing access to markets and complex strategies that conventional retail investment products cannot achieve.
-For example, Barclays Banks in 2011 issued ETNs that allow investors to profit from increases in stock market volatility and another ETN that allows investors to profit from changes in the shape of the U.S. Treasury yield curve.
+ETNs bring the financial engineering technology of investment banks to the retail investor, providing access to markets and complex strategies that conventional retail investment products cannot achieve.
+For example, Barclays Bank in 2011 issued ETNs that allowed investors to profit from increases in stock market volatility and another ETN that allowed investors to profit from changes in the shape of the US Treasury yield curve.

 ETFs versus ETNs

-The irony is while ETNs offer tax advantages to long-term investors, the majority of ETNs offer access to more niche product areas that are not generally the recommended staple for long term investors.
-There are about 140 ETNs currently trading in the U.S. and most are in the areas of commodities, currencies, emerging markets, and specific strategies.
-An investor who wishes to diversify a core holding of stocks and bonds and gain exposure to these areas – for the long-term – might well consider ETNs because of the tax benefits.
+The irony is while ETNs offer tax advantages to long-term investors, the majority of ETNs offer access to more niche product areas that are not generally the recommended staple for long-term investors.
+There are about 120 ETNs currently trading in the US and most are in the areas of commodities, currencies, emerging markets, and specific strategies.
+An investor who wishes to diversify a core holding of stocks and bonds and gain exposure to these areas—for the long-term—might well consider ETNs because of the tax benefits.

-For an investor who is looking at various commodities or emerging markets to take advantage of shorter term trends, there is little difference between ETFs and ETNs because the tax advantage is negated.
-In those circumstances, it’s generally a better to opt for the product with the most volume and liquidity in order to achieve the best transaction prices.
+For an investor who is looking at various commodities or emerging markets to take advantage of shorter-term trends, there is little difference between ETFs and ETNs because the tax advantage is negated.
+In those circumstances, it's generally better to opt for the product with the most volume and liquidity in order to achieve the best transaction prices.